backplane-cloud/backplane-aws/README.md

 This is a library module for AWS which exports the functions:

-- getGCPCost
+- getAWSCost
-- getGCPAccess
+- getAWSAccess
-- getGCPPolicy
+- getAWSPolicy
 - createGCPEnvironments

 It is used by `@backplane-software/backplane-api` which hosts a RESTful API server that provides a Product Catalog for various Apps residing in different cloud platforms.